xoopscube/documentation/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/2.0.0/active.svg)](https://www.repostatus.org/#active)

-## X-Codex
+## X-Codex documentation

-The script converts a folder structure of markdown files to HTML to upload and edit the result to the repository documentation.
+The script converts a folder structure of markdown files to HTML [documentation website](https://xoopscube.github.io/documentation/ 'X-Codex Documentation').
+The documents have a link to edit the mardown files on the Github repository.

 Templates are easy to identify.
-The folder or file name starts with _underscore
+The folder name or the file name starts with _underscore

 + _coverpage.md
 + _navbar.md